backstreetbrogrammer/12_BlockchainAndCryptocurrencyInJava/README.md

     - Bitcoin example
     - Key elements of a Blockchain
     - Disadvantages of a Blockchain
+2. IntelliJ Project Setup
-2. Hash Function
+3. Hash Function
-3. Decentralized Ledger
+4. Decentralized Ledger
-4. Blockchain - Mining
+5. Blockchain - Mining

 _work_in_progress_